Harlee Dean: 2015–2017

 After starting in Brentford's first two league matches of the 2015–16 season, it was announced that Dean had been named vice-captain by new manager Marinus Dijkhuizen.
 He was an ever-present in league matches until being suspended as a result of being shown the first red card of his career during the second half of a 2–1 victory over Nottingham Forest on 21 November 2015.
 Coming into the final months of his contract, Dean signed a two-year extension in February 2016.
 He missed just four league matches during the 2015–16 season and in the absence of Jake Bidwell, captained the team during a 3–0 win over local rivals Fulham on 30 April.

 Dean was named by head coach Dean Smith as captain for the 2016–17 season.
 He partnered John Egan or Andreas Bjelland as part of a two- or three-man central defence throughout the first half of the season and scored his first goal since November 2014 with Brentford's second in a 5–0 victory over Preston North End on 17 September.
 He scored twice in February 2017, in a 3–3 draw with Reading early in the month and what proved to be the winner against Sheffield Wednesday on 22 February.
 Dean finished the season with 45 appearances and three goals and won the club's Supporters' Player of the Year award.

 Entering the final year of his contract, Dean began the 2017–18 season out of favour with Smith, and was stripped of the captaincy due to his reluctance to sign a new deal.

 Birmingham City

 On 30 August 2017, Dean signed a three-year contract with another Championship club, Birmingham City, for an undisclosed fee believed to be in the region of £2 million.
 He was one of six debutants in the next fixture, away to Norwich City; he played the whole match, was yellow-carded in the first half, and was the Birmingham Mail's man of the match as his team lost 1–0.

 In July 2019 he signed a new four-year contract with Birmingham.

 Dean was voted Birmingham's Supporters' Player of the Year and Players' Player of the Year for the 2020–21 season.

+Dean made his 200th and last appearance for Birmingham on the last day of the 2022–23 season.
+He was one of six senior professionals released at the end of that season.